RaspberryPiFoundation/python-build-hat/README.md

 Programming Bootloader
 ----------------------

-* Copy pico\_setup.sh to ~/Repositories and run (this will install openocd along with tools for building the firmware)
+* Copy pico\_setup.sh to ~/Repositories on the Pi and run (this will install openocd along with tools for building the firmware)

 * Use the following command to program the bootloader: